Quick Comparison: V7 vs V12 - Spec & Test Overview

 The torque screw tool is a recent Dyson innovation with a tapered brush roll, helping untangle long strands and funneling them into a holding area and then into the dustbin.

-Even with this much hair, nothing wrapped on the brush.
+Even with this much hair, nothing was wrapped around the brush.

 It’s one of the best tools I’ve tested at cleaning (really) long hair strands on upholstery.

-Despite the battery downgrade, the run time is (still) excellent, exceeding 60 minutes with the slim roller tool, which doubles to over 120 minutes in options with two batteries.
+Despite the battery downgrade, the runtime is (still) excellent, exceeding 60 minutes with the slim roller tool and doubling to over 120 minutes with two batteries.

 The Dyson V12 represents a significant upgrade over the V7 in every facet, but these enhancements won’t be cheap.